Landé g-factor

 In physics, the Landé g-factor is a particular example of a g-factor, namely for an electron with both spin and orbital angular momenta.
 It is named after Alfred Landé, who first described it in 1921.

 In atomic physics, the Landé g-factor is a multiplicative term appearing in the expression for the energy levels of an atom in a weak magnetic field.
 The quantum states of electrons in atomic orbitals are normally degenerate in energy, with these degenerate states all sharing the same angular momentum.
 When the atom is placed in a weak magnetic field, however, the degeneracy is lifted.
+The Landé g-factor applies only at the free-atom limit, and thus is only appropriate for atoms, ions, and complexes where LS coupling applies such as those of most of the lanthanides; conversely it is inappropriate for first-row transition metal complexes due to their strong spin-orbit coupling and the breakdown of LS coupling.